tekknolagi/isdt/lecture-notes/2-vcs.md

     Ensuring each commit stands alone is also known as "keeping the `main` branch green," and we'll talk about it more in the final module.

-Conversely, if you get in the habit of bundling multiple independent changes into a single commit, Git also becomes less useful.
+Conversely, if you get in the habit of stuffing several changes into the same commit, Git also becomes less useful.
 Subcommands such as `git revert`---which undoes a commit's changes---work best when commits are as granular as possible.
 In fact, Git makes it almost impossible to work with historical changes more granular than a commit.

 As you gain experience with Git, you'll learn how much granularity works best for you---everyone's workflow is different, and one developer's sweet spot might